Madhubalajb/kubefy/README.md

 # kubefy
-[Kubefy](https://madhubalajb.github.io/kubefy/), a simple responsive website developed as a part of an Internship's assignment for selection procedure.
+[Kubefy](https://madhubalajb.github.io/kubefy/), a simple and responsive website developed as a part of an Internship's assignment for selection process.

 ## Languages used
 - HTML5